NMDSdevopsServiceAdm/SopraSteria-SFC/README.md

 ## Code scaffolding

-First, pick a sub-directory under `frontend` where we want to create the files, for example `frontend/src/app/shared/components` where we store the share compoenent.
+First, pick a sub-directory under `frontend` where we want to create the files, for example `frontend/src/app/shared/components` where we store the shared component.
 Then, `cd` into the chosen sub-directory and run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module` to generate other Angular items.